 It works against fire ants, red ants, leafcutter ants, and black ants.
 It is also safe in your vegetable garden and other outdoor areas.

-Mix 5 ml of pure neem oil with 1 liter of water and 2 ml of liquid soap to make a DIY ant repellent spray.
-The soap helps emulsify the oil, so it mixes with the water.
+Mix 5 ml of pure neem oil with 1 liter of water and 2 ml of liquid soap to make a DIY ant-repellent spray.
+The soap helps emulsify the oil, allowing it to mix with the water.

-Spray the solution directly on the critters as well as on their trails.
+Spray the solution directly on the critters and their trails.

 8. Borax and Sugar Trap